EricCrosson/snow/README.md

 The original idea for this package came from a bash script, seen on [StackOverflow](http://stackoverflow.com/questions/8608226/simulate-bash-snow-fall-script-in-ncurses-c).
-One day I found it remarkably strange that I only opened a terminal to watch the snow fall, and decided to implement snow natively inside my favorite computing environment.
+One day I found it remarkably strange that I only opened a terminal when I wanted to watch the snow fall, and decided to implement snow natively inside my favorite computing environment.

 Along the way, the feature list has grown.
 This version of snow includes:
 - documentation